12 of the Best Mexico Vacation Destinations

 Mexico’s most deluxe hotels and top-notch golf courses.
 It is a party central in the Baja peninsula.
 To sunbathe on the beautiful beaches.

-Nearby San José del Cabo, you may take a rest from Cabo’s engrossing beaches and loud nightclubs.
+Nearby San José del Cabo, you may rest from Cabo’s engrossing beaches and loud nightclubs.

 Take a beautiful backdrop on Acapulco.